abmartinezm/3-Preview-component/README.md

-# Frontend Mentor - 3-column preview card component
+3-column preview card component

 ![Design preview for the 3-column preview card component coding challenge](./design/desktop-preview.jpg)

+The designs were created to the following widths:

+- Mobile: 375px
+- Desktop: 1440px